canonical/real-time-ubuntu-docs/docs/how-to/measure-maximum-latency.rst

     T: 2 (11714) P:80 I:200 C:  45647 Min:     12 Act:   52 Avg:   25 Max:      77
     T: 3 (11715) P:80 I:200 C:  45558 Min:     12 Act:   25 Avg:   26 Max:     162

-By default the last command runs until receives a SIGINT signal (Ctrl+C), or other signal that stops the process.
+By default the last command runs until it receives a SIGINT signal (Ctrl+C), or other signal that stops the process.
 To limit the number of iterations use the ``--loops=`` (or ``-l``) option: